Marcos7485/Marcos7485/README.md

 - 👨‍💻 I also work with **Vue.js, TypeScript, and Inertia.js** on the frontend
 - 🏗️ I design architectures with **Repository/Service patterns** and **multi-tenant** support
 - ☁️ Experienced with **AWS S3**, **MySQL**, and cloud deployments
+- 🤖 I integrate **OpenAI API** for AI-powered features like meal planning and content generation
 - 🇪🇸🇬🇧🇵🇹 Languages: Spanish (Native) · English (Fluent) · Portuguese (Fluent)

 ---